apache/druid/docs/querying/query-context.md

   ~ under the License.
   -->

+## General parameters

 The query context is used for various query configuration parameters.
+Query context parameters can be specified in the following ways:

+- For [Druid SQL](sql.md#client-apis), context parameters are provided either as a JSON object named `context` to the HTTP POST API, or as properties to the JDBC connection.
+- For [native queries](querying.md), context parameters are provided as a JSON object named `context`.

-The following parameters apply to all queries.
+These parameters apply to all query types.

 |property         |default                                 | description          |
 |-----------------|----------------------------------------|----------------------|